How $6 billion from Elon Musk could feed millions on the brink of famine

 Researchers are confident that WFP, which received the Nobel Peace Prize in 2020 for its work, can offer a thorough answer to Musk's query.

-"What WFP does, and is good at, is dealing with food crises, emergencies and, if it ever gets that bad, famines," says Steve Wiggins, a research fellow who focuses on humanitarian policy at the London-based Overseas Development Institute (ODI),
+"What WFP does, and is good at, is dealing with food crises, emergencies and, if it ever gets that bad, famines," says Steve Wiggins, a research fellow who focuses on humanitarian policy at the London-based Overseas Development Institute.

 Its 60-year experience in delivering aid helps the agency reach some of the world's hardest-to-reach places.
-In a May study, Wiggins and Levine looked at what was done to help people in the biggest, most drawn out conflicts over the last three decades — from the conflict in northern Uganda, which ended in 2006, to current conflict in Afghanistan.
+In a May study, Wiggins and Simon Levine, also of the Overseas Development Institute, looked at what was done to help people in the biggest, most-drawn-out conflicts over the last three decades — from the conflict in northern Uganda, which ended in 2006, to the current conflict in Afghanistan.

 They concluded that WFP made a difference in these situations – but only up to a point.
 "The scary thing is that so little was done," says Levine — but when there was emergency relief, it came in the form of food aid, mostly from WFP.